philipjohn/theyworkforyou/readme.txt

 Then, grab an API key from [TheyWorkForYou.com](http://www.theyworkforyou.com/api/key) and enter it at Settings > TheyWorkForYou.

+== Frequently Asked Questions ==

+= Can I remove the "Data service provided by TheyWorkForYou" notice? =

+Nope!
+It's a kinda requirement of [TWFY's API](http://www.theyworkforyou.com/api/) and besides, you should be glad to point folks at their amazing resource.

 == Changelog ==

 = 0.4.1 =